Propensity to Renew

-As part of a cadenced review of business and/or account health.
+When to use it As part of a cadenced review of business and/or account health.
 At the business level, at least quarterly; at the account level, typically 60-90 days pre-renewal date.

-This metric is most often gathered through a regular voice of customer survey, in cases where your customers have a defined renewal date.
+How to gather it This metric is most often gathered through a regular voice of customer survey, in cases where your customers have a defined renewal date.
 Best practice is to survey one quarter prior to the renewal date to inform the strategy for renewal and position for growth.